Are you looking at buying property while separated? There are some things you need to first consider.

 The family law court system can be very confusing, especially when it comes to family law terms.
 It can be helpful to have a family lawyer part-time to help explain the system and terms.
 We are flexible about your family law needs.

-Do you have questions about family law, divorce, child custody, family mediation, family arbitration?
+Do you have questions about family law, divorce, child custody, family mediation, or family arbitration?
 What about spousal support, child support, or other divorce issues?
 Contact us.

 Buying Property While Separated